tarantool/doc/doc/reference/index.rst

     ^^^

-    Important limitations for tuples, indexes, and spaces
+    Important limitations for tuples, indexes, and spaces.

     ---